indianajson/can-i-take-over-dns/README.md

 > DNS takeover vulnerabilities occur when a subdomain (subdomain.example.com) or domain has its authoritative nameserver set to a provider (e.g. AWS Route 53, Akamai, Microsoft Azure, etc.) but the hosted zone has been removed or deleted.
 Consequently, when making a [request for DNS records](https://www.diggui.com/#type=A&hostname=github.technology&nameserver=public&public=8.8.8.8&specify=&clientsubnet=&tcp=def&transport=def&mapped=def&nssearch=def&trace=def&recurse=def&edns=def&dnssec=def&subnet=def&cookie=def&all=def&cmd=def&question=def&answer=def&authority=def&additional=def&comments=def&stats=def&multiline=def&short=def&colorize=on) the server responds with a `SERVFAIL` error.
 This allows an attacker to create the missing hosted zone on the service that was being used and thus control all DNS records for that (sub)domain. <!--For example, if subdomain.example.com was pointing to a GitHub page and the user decided to delete their GitHub page, an attacker can now create a GitHub page, add a CNAME file containing subdomain.example.com, and claim subdomain.example.com.-->

 You can read more at: https://0xpatrik.com/subdomain-takeover-ns/

+## Contributions

+We welcome contributions!

+We need new DNS providers added with information of their vulernability status.
+You can submit new services [here](https://github.com/indianajson/can-i-take-over-dns/issues/new?assignees=&labels=&template=add--or-update--dns-provider.md&title=%5BService+Name%5D+-+%5BStatus%5D)!
+We have a list of DNS providers that need to be investigated [here](https://github.com/indianajson/can-i-take-over-dns/issues/13).

+We also need to identify as many DNS providers as possible.
+We have compiled and begun to organize a list of DNS servers.
+If you want to help read more about it  [here](https://github.com/indianajson/can-i-take-over-dns/issues/12).

 ## Public DNS Providers